suzan-jamesono6og/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on performance measurements and profiling.
 Remember that simplicity, readability, and modularity often lead to more efficient solutions in the long run."

 In more detail but still concise: Always strive for code clarity and understandability.
 It's better to have a working solution that's easy to read and modify than an overly complex optimized one that's hard to comprehend or debug.
 Optimization should be data-driven and targeted, not speculative or hasty.
 Good design choices upfront can prevent the need for optimizations later on, so invest time in planning and architecture.

+# 2024-02-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that what you build today may need to be understood and extended by others tomorrow, or even by yourself months from now.
+The best programs are often those that elegantly handle complexity behind a simple interface."

+"In addition, always embrace automation, version control, testing, and debugging as integral parts of your development process.
+And remember, premature optimization is the root of all evil; first make it work, then make it right, and finally, make it fast."

+Lastly, "Code is read much more often than it is written," so invest time in writing self-documenting code with meaningful variable names, comments, and documentation—a practice that will save countless hours for you and your team down the line."